UTC launches a new program for aspiring freight brokers

 The idea was born in March after a focus group highlighted the need of employers in the Chattanooga area.

-“If you are looking to get into the freight broker industry in ninety days of training this can lead to a lifetime career of opportunities,” She said.
+“If you are looking to get into the freight broker industry in 90 days of training, this can lead to a lifetime of career of opportunities,” she said.

 The program will provide individuals with skills like sales and will also help candidates stand out to future employers and thrive in the growing industry of logistics.

 “UTC wants you to help accelerate your career with the ability to book new business quickly.
-It will reduce the cost for employers, you’ll learn key industry concepts, and gain sales skills and competitive advantage on day 1 of your new job,” She said.
+It will reduce the cost for employers, you’ll learn key industry concepts, and gain sales skills and competitive advantage on day one of your new job,” she said.

 Employer partners have agreed to interview candidates who complete the program and they will also provide tuition reimbursement.

-“The virtual event Tuesday, November 8th at 12 to 12:45 PM.
-You will learn about freight broker, the role and the industry, the course details, you will learn about the topics, course benefits, and also about registration and financial aid,” She said.
+“The virtual event is Tuesday, November 8, at 12 to 12:45 PM.
+You will learn about freight broker, the role and the industry, the course details, you will learn about the topics, course benefits, and also about registration and financial aid,” she said.